“No matter what people tell you, words and ideas can change the world” -Robin Williams

 “Aries . . . the first sign of the zodiac, is also known as the Ram.
 In Greek Mythology, this constellation comes from the story of the Golden Ram.
 It all began when King Athamus of Boetia, at Hera’s command, married a woman named Nephele.
 Nephele was a woman created from a cloud in Hera’s image to trap the centaur Ixion.
 Out of this union two children were created; a son named Phrixus and a daughter named Helle.
 After a while Athamus grew tired of Nephele and left her”

 In trying to recollect and recreate the story I was telling myself at this time, I think I determined this passage may have been in reference to crossbreeding.
 Specifically the crossbreeding of an Elephant and a Hippopotamus.
 I was playing word games with the above names “Athamus” and “Nephele” and came up with Hippopotamus and Elephant.
 Thought it was an interesting take or interpretation of “marriage\union” with that union bearing children.
 Annnyways, this led me to researching “potamus”.
-Not entirely sure why “potamus” interested me, but I started and ended on the below wiki page with pertinent passage displayed:
+Not entirely sure why “potamus” interested me, but I ended on the below wiki page with pertinent passage displayed:

 Potamos may also refer to: